Anilpandiya/loginextTask/README.md

    Node: 8.11.1
    Angular: 6.1.10

-# STEPS to run the project :
+# Follow below steps :

   1. Open the project folder and run the below command to install all the dependecies for this project : npm install